Revenue Cloud Advanced is worth it

 When CPQ is right for you

-As I said in the introduction, most companies will benefit more from RCA.
-However, if you have:
+As I said in the introduction, most companies who currently have CPQ will benefit more from RCA in the long-term.

 An extremely simple sales process